karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

 ## Prerequisites

-To follow this post you need to have a Python environment with numpy, pandas and sklearn (Scikit learn) installed.
+To follow this post you need to have a Python environment with numpy, Pandas and sklearn (Scikit learn) installed.
 The most convenient way to get these Python packages is to install [Anaconda](https://anaconda.org).
 To write and test the code, an Integrated Development Environment (IDE) like [Eclipse](http://www.eclipse.org) is the best alternative.
 Other posts in this blog describe how to [install Anaconda](https://karttur.github.io/setup-ide/setup-ide/install-anaconda/) and how to [Install Eclipse for Python Development using Anaconda](https://karttur.github.io/setup-ide/setup-ide/install-eclipse/).
 The rest of this post will assume that you have all the Python packages installed, and an IDE for writing the code.

 ## Python environment setup

 Start <span class='app'>Eclipse</span> (or another IDE with a python interpreter) and either create a new PyDev project with a new PyDev Package, or create a PyDev package within an existing project.
-Copy and paste the package imports that you are going to use.
+The create a PyDev module (.py file).
+Copy and paste the package imports below to the top of the PyDev module.

 ```
 #numpy: for handling 2d (array) data
 import numpy as np
 #Pandas: for reading and organizing the data
-import pandas as pd
+import Pandas as pd
 #Scikit learn (sklearn) machinelarning package (selected sub-packges and modules)
 from sklearn import model_selection
 from sklearn.linear_model import LinearRegression